grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "But what, Cassandra?
 I need to know what's happening!"

 Cassandra sighed.
 "I can hear them now.
-The _Grackle_ is still after us.
+The _Grackle_ is still moving.
+Still behind us.
 It is definitely not sinking.
 As far as I can tell, it isn't even damaged."

 Percy spat and lit a cheroot.
 "It sounded so good.
 I thought we'd at least have taken a bit of wind out of their sails."
 This, mostly to herself.